zErichGut/oalg-main/README.md

 Project for solving algebraic problems with the following packages:

 - oalg-base: basic definitions and algorithms for algebras on oriented structures.
-- oalg-abg: finitely generated abelian groups
+- oalg-abg: finitely generated abelian groups.

-Outlook
-- a package for algebraic topology
+- oalg-top: a package for algebraic topology.